tjlyttles/bamazon/README.md

 ![GitHub Logo](/images/bamazon_supervisor_view_sales.png)
 ![](url)

-They can also add in a new department:
+Supervisors can also add in a new department like so:

 ![GitHub Logo](/images/bamazon_supervisor_add_department.png)
 ![](url)